steemit/smt-whitepaper/smt-manual/manual.md

 new_smt = max( abs_amount, rel_amount );
 ```

 If we set `SMT_REL_AMOUNT_DENOMINATOR` to a power of two, the division can be optimized to a bit-shift operation.
-To gain more dynamic range from the bits, we can let the shift be variable:
+To gain a more dynamic range from the bits, we can let the shift be variable:

 ```
 // Event seq v3:  v2 + specify shift in struct